 First, your veterinarian will perform allergy testing to reveal which allergens affect your pet.
 Then, after determining the allergens to which your dog is sensitive, we can do our best to avoid them.
 But avoiding allergens has extremely limited results, especially regarding the airborne variety.
 This is where ASIT comes in; now we can proceed to desensitize your pooch to the allergens we identified earlier.
 (This may or may not be in addition to other treatments, depending on your vet’s recommendation.)

 The immunotherapy injections in ASIT stimulate the immune system to resist the allergic reactions of the allergens contained within them.
 This helps prevent the reaction or at least makes it a lot more bearable.
 ASIT injections are administered every 1 to 3 weeks perpetually.
 They become effective in 6 to 12 months and have a 60 to 70% success rate.

 Atopic dermatitis is often accompanied by other conditions that require treatment or prevention.
 It is not uncommon for dogs with atopy to experience secondary infections of the skin and ears, such as yeast infection.
 They may also be prone to sensitive skin.

 If this is the case for your dog, your vet will recommend an antibiotic, flea preventative, medicated shampoo, or antifungal medication, as the case may be.
 These will treat the secondary conditions and/or prevent them from exacerbating your pup’s allergic reactions.
 In addition, an anti-inflammatory can help control the itch.

-Ultimately, the exact nature of allergy, infection, skin type, and temperament of your dog will help determine the best combination of therapies to treat your pet’s atopy.
-Finding the combination that works best for your individual dog may require several visits with a pet dermatologist.
-Remember, our hope is that you and your pet will need fewer vet visits and will find relief.
+Ultimately, the exact nature of allergy, infection, skin type and temperament of your dog will help determine the best combination of therapies to treat your pet’s atopy.
+Finding the combination that works best for your dog may require several visits with a pet dermatologist.
+Remember, we hope that you and your pet will need fewer vet visits and will find relief.